allanverasce/allanverasce/README.md

 ## About me

-I am an adjunct professor at the Faculty of Computing (UFPA) and an advisor in the graduate programs in Genetics and Molecular Biology (PPGBM/UFPA).
+I am an adjunct professor at the Faculty of Computing (UFPA) and an advisor in the postgraduate programs in Genetics and Molecular Biology (PPGBM/UFPA).
 My research focuses on bioinformatics, working in software development, omics data analysis, and genome assembly.
 I coordinate the Bioinformatics area at the Biological Engineering Laboratory (EngBio/UFPA).

 ## Contact
 - E-mail: 📫 allanveras@ufpa.br